Limited Space Remaining

 Specialized 4x4 Land Rovers and Land Cruisers

-- Trip price includes: Accommodations in luxury safari camps, services of SDZWA Wildlife & Conservation Expert(s) and Nat Hab's professional Expedition Leader(s), local guides and camp staff, premier open-sided 4-wheel drive Land Cruisers or Rovers, all meals from dinner on Day 1 through breakfast on final day, some alcoholic beverages, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.
+- Trip price includes: Accommodations in luxury safari camps, services of SDZWA wildlife and conservation expert(s) and Nat Hab's professional expedition leader(s), local guides and camp staff, premier open-sided 4-wheel-drive Land Cruisers or Land Rovers, all meals from dinner on Day 1 through breakfast on the final day, some alcoholic beverages, most gratuities, airport transfers on Day 1 and the final day, all activities and entrance fees, all taxes, permits, and service fees.

 - Internal air cost includes: All light aircraft flights within the itinerary (this will be listed separately on our invoicing).

 Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone calls, laundry, and internet, etc.), airline baggage fees, airport and departure taxes (if any), required medical evacuation insurance, and optional travel protection insurance are not included.